No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by

-This is a unique, lively big-band version of this sweet old classic.
+How about a unique, lively version of this sweet old classic?
 Hard for you to picture?
 This is how the Ohio State marching band — the Best Damn Band in the Land — interprets the song.
-So take it out for a test . . . drift.
+So take it out for a test . . . march.

 Mix of classical music and fun lyrics, a real kick; lyrics have a soap-opera theme, which could be changed.

 This piece is suitable for… um, that rare occasion when it is just the perfect thing…

 A slightly risque song, it makes for much merriment.
 You can probably guess the double entendre—and your audiences will have great fun with it!